 If your site is set up to use content approvals, your content may have to be approved by one or more approvers before it can be published.
 In that case, you do not have the Publish? option, and you have to set the content to Ready for Review when you are done.
 Doing this starts the approval sequence.
 When all approvers have approved the content, you are notified and you can publish the content or schedule it for late publishing.
 See Content approvals.

-If you have publishing access rights, you can approve and publish changes for content with the status Ready to publish.
-You can also decide to reject the changes, in which case the content version status is set to Rejected.
-This does not mean that the latest changes disappear, only that you need to edit the content again before it can be ready for publishing.
+If you are an appointed reviewer for a content item, you can approve changes for the content item when it is in status Ready for Review and at the approval step where you have been set as reviewer.
+You can also decide to decline the changes, in which case the content version status is set to Rejected.
+This does not mean that the latest changes disappear, only that the content needs to be edited and reviewed again before it can be approved and published.
 You can monitor content status and related tasks under Tasks in edit view.

 If you have publishing access rights, you can schedule the publishing to occur at a later occasion.
 Select the Schedule for Publish option, and set the date and time when you want the content (new or updated) to be published.
 This applies to both newly created content, and changes to existing content.